Tuesday, January 6, 2026

 Tuesday, April 7, 2026

 Bruce Johnson (KX4AZ) retired in 2016 from a 27-year career as an analytical chemist with Johnson & Johnson.
-Bruce holds an FCC Amateur Extra Class license and has been immersed in all things related to SDRs, digital modes (FT8, WSPR) and receive-only antennas (loops, dipoles, end fed, Beverage, etc.).
-Additionally, his numerous hobbies include pyrotechnics, meteorology, remote monitoring, over-the-air TV signals, cold hardy palm trees and daily afternoon naps.
+Bruce holds an FCC Amateur Extra Class license and has been immersed in all things related to SDRs, digital modes (FT8, WSPR) and receive-only antennas (loops, dipoles, end-fed, Beverage, etc.).
+Additionally, his numerous hobbies include pyrotechnics, meteorology, remote monitoring, over-the-air TV signals, cold-hardy palm trees and daily afternoon naps.

 His presentation, titled “You Used Ethernet Cable for WHAT?”, will highlight the advantages of using ethernet cable as a feedline for HF antennas.
 The four twisted pairs of wire in ethernet cable can be used for much more than connecting a PC to a router.
 The characteristics of ethernet cable (impedance, line loss, matching needs, cost) will be discussed, along with real-world examples from his Antenna Farm of using a single cable for multiple receive only antennas.